chelsilarious/AutoDiff/docs/milestone1.md

 #### Methods and Name Attributes

-The `objective` class will store the expression of the target objective function in `func`, and the nodes composing it in `node`.
+The `objective` class will store the expression of the target objective function in `function`, and the nodes composing it in `node`.
 It will have a method `comp_graph()`  to draw the graph structure of the automatic differentiation for the specified function.

 A `forward` instance will store a function and its nodes (together of the `objective` class type) in `targetFunc` and the expressions of the forward tangent trace in `trace`.
 It will have a method `fit()` that is able to calculate the gradients using forward mode AD based on input.